youssefhusain/project-Data-Exploration-Freelancer-Analysis/Report/youssef_take_away.md

 ---

 ## 4. Choose Skills Carefully
-Selecting the right skills increases your chances of appearing in search results.
-According to the [Upwork Freelance Forward 2023 report](https://www.upwork.com/research/freelance-forward-2023), freelancers with in-demand skills like AI and data analysis saw a **30% increase** in job opportunities.
+Selecting the right skills increases your chances of appearing in search results.freelancers with in-demand skills like AI and data analysis saw a **30% increase** in job opportunities.

 - List **5-7 skills** relevant to your expertise.
 - Update your skills regularly as you learn new tools or techniques.